 Your CPU should strike the right balance between gaming and work.
 Let’s start with the basics to examine how much has increased, such as cores, threads, and clock speed.

 Nowadays, multi-core is used in a variety of games.
 As a result, multi-core will be more future-proof and better with newer games.
 During CPU-intensive tasks, L3 Cache comes in useful.

-If you’re looking to upgrade your CPU, here’s another way to save your money.
+If you want to upgrade your CPU, here’s another way to save money.
 Your processor should work with motherboards from the 300, 400, and 500 series.
 It’ll fit into the AM4 socket and accommodate up to 128GB of dual-channel RAM.

-Keep your system power supply high enough to support the graphics card, if you’re creating a new PC.
-With this 1660 Super GPU, 450 Watts should be enough, plus it’s needed by law in most countries, so you shouldn’t have any problems.
+Keep your system power supply high enough to support the graphics card if you create a new PC.
+With this 1660 Super GPU, 450 Watts should be enough, plus it’s also needed by law in most countries, so you shouldn’t have any problems.

 Intel or AMD:

 Intel has dominated the desktop CPU market for a long time, leaving users with limited options.
 AMD, on the other hand, is now more relevant than ever to budget gamers and enthusiasts with its Ryzen CPU range.

 Given that you’re designing a PC around an entry-level GeForce GTX 16-series graphics card, the decision between Intel and AMD comes down to price-to-performance.